On February 4, 2022, the USO turns 81.

 For nearly 80 years, this congressionally chartered, private organization has relied on volunteers and donations to serve military members across the globe.

-While the USO is not a federal agency, every president has been considered an “Honorary Chairman of the USO” since its inception.
+While not a federal agency, every president has been considered an “Honorary Chairman of the USO” since its inception.

 Where is the USO?